 Here’s a snapshot of what you need to know relating to the coronavirus paid sick and family leave:

-- Employers with fewer than 500 employees must provide paid sick time or paid family leave to eligible employees
+- Employers with fewer than 500 employees can choose to provide paid sick time or paid family leave to eligible employees between January 1, 2021 – March 31, 2021

-- Some employers with fewer than 50 employees may be exempt from providing paid sick leave
+- Some employers with fewer than 50 employees may have received exemption from providing paid sick leave when it was required in 2020

-- Employees are entitled to their regular rate of pay for 10 days if they can’t work because they are in quarantine or isolation due to a federal, state, or local government order; the advice of a healthcare provider; or have coronavirus symptoms and are seeking a medical diagnosis
+- Employees can receive their regular rate of pay for 10 days if they can’t work because they are in quarantine or isolation due to a federal, state, or local government order; the advice of a healthcare provider; or have coronavirus symptoms and are seeking a medical diagnosis

-- Employees are entitled to two-thirds their regular rate of pay for 10 days if they are using paid sick time to care for someone who is in quarantine or isolation due to a federal, state, or local government order or the advice of a healthcare provider
+- Employees can receive two-thirds of their regular rate of pay for 10 days if they are using paid sick time to care for someone who is in quarantine or isolation due to a federal, state, or local government order or the advice of a healthcare provider

-- Employees are entitled to two-thirds their regular rate of pay (after 10 days, which employees can cover with paid sick leave or accrued time off) for 10 weeks if they are using paid family leave to care for a child whose school or childcare provider closed due to the coronavirus
+- Employees can receive two-thirds their regular rate of pay (after 10 days, which employees can cover with paid sick leave or accrued time off) for 10 weeks if they are using paid family leave to care for a child whose school or childcare provider closed due to the coronavirus

 - Employers do not have to pay the employer Social Security tax share on leave wages